Top 150+ Python Interview Questions You Must Know for 2025

 Python 2.x is an older version of the Python programming language.
 Python 3.x is the most recent version.
 Python 2.x is no longer supported.
 Python 3.x is the language's present and future.

 Python includes the smtplib and email libraries for sending emails.
-Import these modules into the newly generated mail script and send mail to users who have been authenticated.
+Import these modules into the newly generated mail script and send emails to authenticated users.

 def add_nums(num1, num2):